siddharthachatterjee/pals-discord-bot/README.md

 ## How to run:
 - Download this repo
 - Download [Node.js](https://nodejs.org/en/download/)
+- Navigate to the folder on your computer
-- run npm init
+- run npm init in terminal
-- run node app.js
+- run node app.js in terminal